seferagic/-cloud-computing-project/README.md

 The interceptor of type "github" (definied in the eventlistener.yaml) checks if various constraints are met, including the check for the correct secret sent by GitHub.
 The secret is definied here:
 `kubectl apply -f secret.yaml`

 Last but not least, we create an eventlistener of service type "load balancer" (so we can access it from the outside rather than only from localhost with port forwarding).
 `kubectl apply -f eventlistener.yaml`

+Start the Tekton Dashboard using port forwarding.
 `kubectl -n tekton-pipelines port-forward svc/tekton-dashboard 9097:9097`

 ### GitHub Webhook